 - staying with one partner in a mutually monogamous relationship, where both partners have tested negative for trich.

-Know that hormonal birth control methods like the pill DO NOT protect against STDs and HIV.
+Know that hormonal birth control methods like the pill DO NOT protect against STDs like HIV.

 It’s also important to know that even sex with proper condom usage can present STD risks.
 In other words, condoms may not always provide full protection.
 For example, if the infection is present outside the protective barrier of the condom, then the condom may not offer full protection.
 This can happen with several STDs, including trich.
 This does not mean that condoms are not important for reducing the risk of pregnancies and STDs, only that they may not always be 100% effective in doing so.

 Is there a connection between trich and HIV?